 2000 Squadron Officer School, Maxwell Air Force Base, Ala.

 2002 Master of Administrative Science, Organizational Management, The George Washington University, Washington, D.C.

-2002 IDE residence credit, Air Force Intern Program, Washington, D.C.
+2002 Intermediate Developmental Education residence credit, Air Force Intern Program, Washington, D.C.

 2003 MH-53 Weapons Instructor Course, Hurlburt Field, Fla.